 Epithelial-mesenchymal transition (EMT) and its reverse, mesenchymal-epithelial transition (MET), are developmental programs that have been shown to play critical roles in promoting metastasis and invasion as well as contribute to drug resistance in carcinoma.
-ATCC has employed CRISPR/Cas9 gene editing to develop its first reporter line designed to enable the real-time monitoring of the changing status of cells from epithelial to mesenchymal.
+ATCC has employed CRISPR/Cas9 gene editing to develop new reporter lines designed to enable the real-time monitoring of the changing status of cells from epithelial to mesenchymal.

 - CRISPR/Cas9 gene-edited vimentin-RFP fusion protein